Your latest cannabis business info from Europe

 Support for cannabis pilot project in Valais, Switzerland

-Benjamin Foro, the president of the Valais Organization for Hemp Interests (OVIC), expressed optimism regarding the survey results.
-He stated that the findings could contribute to advancing discussions on cannabis regulation in the region.
-While political support may not be as robust as in major cities, Foro believes that the survey underscores the readiness of the Valais population to pursue a well-defined and rational approach to cannabis policy.
+The Valais Organization for Hemp Interests (OVIC) president, Benjamin Foro, expressed excitement about the survey findings.
+He said that the results might help move the conversation on cannabis regulation in the area forward.
+Even while political support may not be as strong as in larger cities, Foro thinks the survey shows how willing the people of Valais are to follow a clear-cut and logical approach to cannabis regulation.

 Related